iamm3chanic/Sortings/README.md

 # sortings
-- Here are realized 10 kinds of sortings in C.
+- Here are implemented 10 kinds of sortings in C.
 - Also I've seen an array-function in bash, so I will realize them in bash, too.